a-cosmology-group/acg/org/acg-organization.md

 ### Cosmology Group on *Gaggle.email*

-If you wish to join the Gaggle.email mailing list, please send a request to [Contacts](#contacts).
+If you wish to be on the Gaggle.email mailing list, please send a request to [Contacts](#contacts).
 You will receive a confirmation email and a link to access your member's profile.

-The mailing list [cosmology@gaggle.email](mailto:cosmology@gaggle.email) is for researchers with established credibility or excellent credentials related to cosmology.
+The mailing list [cosmology@gaggle.email](mailto:cosmology@gaggle.email) is for researchers with established credibility or excellent credentials related to cosmology, science or philosophy.

 The mailing list mostly used for posting links to new published work.
 The list is moderated to reduce the number of messages.